African Americans -- Education -- South Carolina -- History -- 19th century

 Found in 3 Collections and/or Records:

 Overview Cornelia Hancock (1840-1927) was a Civil War nurse, Reconstruction-era teacher in South Carolina, and, later, Philadelphia social worker.
-The papers consist primarily of her letters written in the post-Civil War years, 1865-1879, when she was teaching the children of freed slaves in Mount Pleasant, South Carolina.
-The collection includes reference material used by the donor, Henrietta Stratton Jaquette, in preparation for her book South after Gettysburg which was based on Hancock's letters....
+The papers consist primarily of her letters written in the post-Civil War years, 1865-1879, when she was teaching the children of formerly enslaved people in Mount Pleasant, South Carolina.
+The collection includes reference material used by the donor, Henrietta Stratton Jaquette, in preparation for her book South after Gettysburg which was based on...

 Dates: 1861 - 1937; Majority of material found within 1865-1880

 Overview Martha Schofield (1839-1916) was a Hicksite Quaker teacher from Pennsylvania who founded the Schofield Normal and Industrial School in Aiken, S. C., in 1868 to provide education for formerly enslaved people.
 The School gradually evolved into a boarding school for training young blacks in industrial trades or to become teachers.
 It was absorbed into the public school system in 1952.
 Martha Fell Schofield was born Feb.
 1, 1839, near Newtown, Bucks County, PA.
 She was the daughter of Oliver W....